 - Junior Volunteers must be accompanied and supervised by a parent or guardian at all times

-- Adults must bring valid drivers license or ID
+- Adults must bring a valid drivers license or ID

 - Attend volunteer orientation and training

 - Proof of Rabies vaccination and County license* for existing pets required

 - If you transport animals to local or out of county rescues, you must own the vehicle you use